QuickLogic-Corp/qorc-sdk/qf_vr_apps/qf_1micvr_app/GCC_Project/EclipseReadme.txt

-This is EclipseReadme.txt file for creating and building QuickAI Projects using GCC Tools and the provided Makefiles using Eclipse IDE.
+This is EclipseReadme.txt file for creating and building qorc-sdk Projects using GCC Tools and the provided Makefiles using Eclipse IDE.

 This document describes creating an Eclipse project for builiding "only" using the provided makefiles and debugging using J-Link.

-See the "Docs/QuickAI-Eclipse-IDE.docx" for more detailed description of setting up and using Eclipse Tools with QuickAI-SDK projects as well as creating new projects without any makefiles.
+See the "Docs/QuickAI-Eclipse-IDE.docx" for more detailed description of setting up and using Eclipse Tools with qorc-sdk projects as well as creating new projects without any makefiles.